The act of copying includes:

 If you have any queries, please contact the Copyright Librarian.

 Bear in mind that the significance of the extract you use to the publication it is from is as important as the quantity you use when considering how much to reproduce.
+Sometimes even reproducing just a small detail can be significant enough to the work to go beyond what would be considered fair according to Fair Dealing.

 The copy is not "fair" unless the answer to all four of the following questions is "yes":